therealdydx/Personal-Website/README.md

 - 📖 Undergraduate from 🇸🇬 Singapore, studying at Yale-NUS, majoring in Computer Science(?)
 - 💻 Don't really code too much, laid-back developer and former VC
-- 🤔 Write about my life experiences occasionally on Medium, check it out below
+- 🤔 Write about my life experiences occasionally on Medium / IG
-- 💬 Feel free to ask me about VCs, start-ups, politics, football (Arsenal yay) or just general advice
+- 💬 Feel free to ask me about VCs, politics, football, or just general advice like relationships LOL
-- 😄I play the piano, floorball, chess, clarinet (rarely), trading, reading politics and management, watch Korean and Chinese entertainment (Orbits :D) in my free time
+- 😄I play the piano, floorball, chess, clarinet, trading, reading politics and philosophy, watch Korean and Chinese entertainment in my free time
 - 👯 Hit me up for any projects or anything if you found my experience interesting